PDERAS/templar/README.md

 A command for generating several files related to the PDERAS pattern.
 This command will generate the following:

-- Vue listing page (with a table searching)
+- Vue listing page (with built-in paginated table + searching)
-- Vue modal for creating and editing
+- Vue modal for creating and editing (TODO)
 - Vuex Store file
-- JS API wrapper file (TODO)
+- JS API wrapper file
 - Model (TODO)
 - An API and Web Controller with stubbed functions (TODO)
 - Modify web.php and api.php (TODO)